 15. Does a seller or occupier retain any liabilities relating to the real estate after it has disposed of it?
-For example, environmental liability, defects in the real estate, and contractual liability to the buyer.

 The seller is liable for defects and damages to buildings for five years after handover of the property.
 However, this statutory warranty is usually excluded in the purchase agreement.
-Therefore, the parties can agree that the seller gives representations and warranties according to what the buyer has become aware of during due diligence.
+Therefore, the parties can agree that the seller give representations and warranties on the basis of the information the buyer has become aware of during due diligence.

-For new building developments, the seller usually assigns claims against contractors, architects and engineers to the buyer, to-gether with warranty bonds.
+For new building developments, the seller usually assigns claims against contractors, architects and engineers to the buyer, together with warranty bonds.